-In these video clips, Deb Schwartzkopf demonstrates how she makes the super cool bottoms of her cup forms with a slab and a bisque fired mold.
+If you are someone who likes to combine throwing and handbuilding to make interesting forms, today’s video is for you.
+In this clip from Deborah Schwartzkopf’s Pieces and Patterns: Complex Forms from Handbuilt and Wheel-Thrown Parts, she demonstrates how she makes the super cool bottoms of her cup forms with a slab and a bisque fired mold.
 She then skillfully attaches the base to a bottomless wheel-thrown cylinder, which she then darts and alters to make the shape just right.
-The Mike Davis explains how easy it is to make attachments with cast pieces – just dip and stick! – Jennifer Harnetty, editor.
+The best part about this is that once you make the bisque mold for the recessed foot, you can repeat it over and over again!

 Slip casting is a facet of ceramics that I am dying to explore.
 I love the idea of making multiples and exploring different surfaces on them.
 But I hadn’t thought much about the potential for decoration when colorants are added right to the casting slip.
 That is until Andrew Gilliatt came to town to film a DVD with us.
 Andrew does great work with colored casting slips and then adds even more surface detail with a variety of resists and decals.
 In today’s post, an excerpt from his new DVD Layers of Color: Exploring Form and Surface Pattern in Slip Cast Pottery, Andrew demonstrates how to incorporating colored slip right into the surface design.